Optimal Rates for Learning Hidden Tree Structures: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{raphical} models are a widely-used and powerful tool for analyzing high-dimensional structured data~\cite{lauritzen1996graphical,koller2009probabilistic}.
+Graphical models are a widely-used and powerful tool for analyzing high-dimensional structured data \citep{lauritzen1996graphical,koller2009probabilistic}.
 In those models, variables are represented as nodes of a graph, the edges of which indicate conditional dependencies among the corresponding nodes.
 In this paper, we consider the problem of \textit{learning acyclic undirected graphs} or \textit{tree-structured Markov Random Fields (MRFs)}.
-In particular, we study the well-known \textit{Chow-Liu (CL) Algorithm}~\cite{chow1968approximating}, which, given a dataset of samples drawn from a tree-structured distribution, returns an estimate of the original tree.
-The importance of the CL algorithm stems from its efficiency, its low computational complexity, and also its optimality in terms of sample complexity (matching information-theoretic limits) for a variety of statistical settings, e.g., such involving Gaussian data~\cite{tan2009learning}, binary data~\cite{bresler2018learning}, as well as for non-parametric models with discrete alphabets~\cite{tan2011large,tan2011learning}.
+In particular, we provide optimal rates for the problem of learning tree structures under minimal assumptions, when noisy data are available.
+First, we analyze the sample complexity of the well-known \textit{Chow-Liu (CL) Algorithm} \citep{chow1968approximating}, which, given a data set of samples, returns an estimate of the original tree.
+In the absence of noise the importance of the CL algorithm stems from its efficiency, its low computational complexity, and also its optimality in terms of sample complexity (matching information-theoretic limits) for a variety of statistical settings, e.g., such as those involving Gaussian data \citep{tan2009learning}, binary data \citep{bresler2020learning}, as well as for non-parametric models with discrete alphabets \citep{tan2011large,tan2011learning}.
+Second, the CL algorithm with noisy data as input maintains its computational efficiency, and as we show, achieves optimal sample complexity rates for certain cases of hidden tree-structured models

+In many applications, the underlying physical or artificial phenomenon may be well-modeled by a (tree-structured) MRF, but the data acquisition device or sensor may itself introduce noise.
+We wish to understand how sensitive the performance of an algorithm is to noisy inputs.
+The problem of learning hidden structures receives significant attention the last few years.
+Prior or concurrent works include partial~\cite{tandon2020exact,katiyar2020robust,tandon2021sga,casanellas2021robust,katiyar2021robust}, as well as exact structure recovery~\citep{goel2019learning,nikolakakis2019learning,nikolakakis2021predictive}.
+Specifically, ~\cite{goel2019learning,nikolakakis2019learning} study the impact of corrupted observations on the exact recostruction for both binary and Gaussian models.~\cite{goel2019learning} extend the Interaction Screening Objective~\citep{vuffray2016interaction} for the case of Ising models, while our prior work~\citep{nikolakakis2019learning} analyzes the performance of the CL algorithm for both noisy Ising and Gaussian models.
+Based on this prior work, it is tempting to think that one can successfully perform structure recovery by running the standard CL algorithm \textit{directly} on noisy data, for general hidden tree-models and minimal assumptions.